JMAlego/PyDMX/README.md

 ## Introduction

-PyDMX is a module capable of sending DMX512 data via a driver.
+PyDMX is a package capable of sending DMX512 data via a driver.
 It was created to allow demonstrations on open days of DMX-based projects created at the University of York Department of Computer Science (UoY CS).

+The project consists of a core package and a series of optional driver packages for particular hardware and devices.

 ## DMX512 Protocol